antonkingsley1/antonkingsley1.github.io/index.md

 * Lab 2:

-    I liked this lab a lot even though it’s a simple introduction to git is because it showed me that a tool like this will be used a lot throughout my journey as a programmer.
+    I liked this lab a lot even though it’s a simple introduction to git because it showed me that a tool like this will be used a lot throughout my journey as a programmer.
     This is because a major part of being a programmer is knowing how to collaborate with your peers, and tools like git make it easier for this process to go smoothly.
-    This is because git allows you to save snapshots of your code to a singular repository that contains all your work for a particular task or lab, and it allows your peers to see what you did and what needs improvement.
+    This is because git allows you to save snapshots of your code to a singular repository that contains all your work for a particular task or lab, and it allows your peers to see what you did and what needs improvement so that they may also contribute.

  * Lab 7:

     This is another one of my favorite labs of the semester because it made me realize that there is more to vectors than I initially thought.
-At first, I believed it could only hold values with primitive data types, then this lab and the lecture that preceded it made me realize a vector can also contain another vector, otherwise known as a 2D vector.
+At first, I believed a vector could only hold values with primitive data types, then this lab and the lecture that preceded it made me realize a vector can also contain another vector, otherwise known as a 2D vector.
-    Such a revelation possessed somewhat of a “wow” factor to it, as it made me learn something that I never thought about.
+    Such a revelation possessed somewhat of a “wow” factor, as it made me learn something that I never thought about.

 * Lab 8, Part 2: